FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 {% include _image.liquid src="/assets/img/blogs/consents-app/login-page.png" alt="The FusionAuth login page" class="img-fluid" figure=false %}

-Clicking the "Create an account" link should render the custom registraton form configured earlier.
-Notice that it has 3 steps:
+Clicking the "Create an account" link should render the custom registration form configured earlier.
+Notice that it has three steps:

 {% include _image.liquid src="/assets/img/blogs/consents-app/registration-steps.png" alt="The custom registration page, with multiple steps" class="img-fluid" figure=false %}

-Enter all the information, and click "Register" at the end of the steps.
-You should then be redirected back to your Express app, with a new message on the home page:
+Enter all the information and click "Register" at the end of the steps.
+You should be redirected to your Express app, with a new message on the home page:

 {% include _image.liquid src="/assets/img/blogs/consents-app/logged-in.png" alt="The root page message for logged in users" class="img-fluid" figure=false %}

-Clicking on the "profile page" link should take you to `users/me`, showing 2 JSON objects representing your profile on FusionAuth, along with the raw data from the consents API.
+Clicking on the "profile page" link should take you to `users/me`, showing two JSON objects representing your profile on FusionAuth, along with the raw data from the consents API.
 Notice in each consent that there is a property `status`.
 This will be either `active` or `revoked`.
 You can use these values when checking to send information to the user through each channel.

 {% include _image.liquid src="/assets/img/blogs/consents-app/users-me.png" alt="The users/me page showing the user's FusionAuth profile" class="img-fluid" figure=false %}

 Clicking the "profile page" link will redirect to FusionAuth, where the user can view and update their information and consent permissions via the self-service form created earlier.
-Once navigated to the FusionAuth hosted profile page, clicking on the "Edit" pencil icon button in the top right will allow the user to update their profile.
+Once navigated to the FusionAuth-hosted profile page, clicking on the "Edit" pencil icon button in the top right will allow the user to update their profile.

 ## Where to next with Express and FusionAuth?

-That’s the basics of our Express + FusionAuth app done.
+That’s the basics of our Express and FusionAuth app done.
 The app has a fully featured authentication system, along with user consents, without the hassle and possible risks of implementing all of that code ourselves.
 The complete code is hosted on GitHub [here](https://github.com/fusionauth/fusionauth-example-express-consents).

 Of course, you would need to add more interesting features to this app for it to be useful.
 But being able to take care of the authentication, consents, and general security with just a small amount of configuration code leaves a lot more time for your application's more useful and critical features.

-For a production environment, you would also need to do a bit more work in making sure FusionAuth was really safe.
+For a production environment, you would need to do a bit more work in making sure FusionAuth was really safe.
 In our example, we used the default password provided with Docker for our database, left debug mode on, and ran FusionAuth locally, co-hosted with our Express application.
 For a safer setup, you would run FusionAuth on its own infrastructure, physically separate from the Express app, and take more care around production configuration and deployment.
 FusionAuth gives you all of the tools to do this easily.